Welcome to Great Zimbabwe Guide

 Great Zimbabwe Guide travel blog in 5 points:

-- is Zimbabwe’s first independent online travel guide, created in 2010
+- was Zimbabwe’s first independent online travel guide, created in 2010

 - It is focused on practical, actionable travel information

-- is for anyone with an interest in Zimbabwe travel, both locals and internationals
+- is for anyone interested in Zimbabwe travel, both locals and internationals

 - It places an emphasis on first-hand, personal travel experiences